 - Hard to make adjustments due to no handling of parallel

 Just remember that V-Model are the same as in Waterfall.
-But the V-shaped SDLC model you cannot easily move back a step to fix or add something.
+But the V-shaped SDLC model you cannot easily turn back a step to fix or add something.

 If your software product is new, or you are not sure about the final functions, this model won’t work for you.